Skip to Content

 1. Nursery Rhymes and Songs

-During the preschool years children enjoy learning songs and rhymes that have the following characteristics:
+During the preschool years children enjoy learning songs and nursery rhymes that have the following characteristics:

 • They have repeated words and phrases in them